analysiscenter/batchflow/doc/pipeline.md

 `p.random_rotate(angle=(-30, 30)) @ 0.5`

 ### `>>` and `<<`
-Apply a pipeline to a dataset.
+Link a pipeline to a dataset.
 `dataset >> pipeline` or `pipeline << dataset`

 The complete example: